What to Put Under Your Deck for Moisture Protection

 Install a layer of gravel at least a few inches in thickness to deliver the benefits you are seeking.
 If you can afford a layer of gravel several inches thick, it will block weeds and prevent erosion even better than the thinner layer of gravel.

 If you want the rocks to serve as a visual landscaping feature, river rock has a great look.
-You then could place a few larger rocks or boulders under the deck on top of the river rock for additional elements.
+You could then place a few larger rocks or boulders under the deck on top of the river rock for additional elements.

 Crushed stone has rough edges, so we wouldn’t recommend it if you plan to walk on the rocks under the deck, but it is a less expensive option than river rock.

-Put Landscape Fabric Under the Deck
+Install Landscape Fabric Under the Deck

 Landscape fabric is another option to put under the deck for moisture that is not heavy or that does not create standing water very often.
 Landscape fabric will hold dirt in place and will prevent weeds from growing, protecting the visual appeal of the space.